bamtron5/passportSession/README.md

 #Passport Local w/ Express-Session
-Passport is great.
-But without some kind of localStorage or cookieStorage you will either be sending token in req params.
+Passport is great for middle and configuration.
 Express-Session will supply a cid cookie `connectionId`, a token cookie from jwt, and a mongo table that will track user sessions in your DB.
-This give your persistance in the client and tracking and in the DB if need be.
+This gives your app persistance in the client and tracking in the DB if need be.

 ##Prereq
 * I assume you have a User model and a mongoose connection